 Pregnant women often wonder if oysters are safe to eat during pregnancy as they’re frequently eaten raw.
 The risk of food poisoning from oysters is well known, even for those who aren’t pregnant.

 As an oyster lover, but a cautious one, I put together this in-depth guide to oysters during pregnancy, including all the popular ways they are served and cooked, and whether they’re safe or not.

 Are Oysters Shellfish?

 When you’re pregnant you’ll probably already know that you should avoid raw or undercooked seafood or shellfish, but are oysters shellfish?
-Oysters are bivalve molluscs, like mussels and clams, but for the purposes of pregnancy safety, treat them as shellfish.
+Oysters are bivalve mollusks, like mussels and clams, but for the purposes of pregnancy safety, treat them as shellfish.

 Can Pregnant Women Eat Raw Oysters?

 Since the most common way of serving oysters is freshly shucked and raw, I’ll deal with raw oysters here first.